rharkanson/pyriscope/README.md

 Pyriscope was influenced by [n3tman/periscope.tv], a Windows batch script for downloading Periscope videos.

 Pyriscope is open source, with a [public repo][git-repo-url] on Github.

+BIG THANKS to [crusherw] for setting the threads straight.

 ### Installation